What are Neuromodulators?

-More popularly known by their branded names, Botox or Dysport, neuromodulators are a very popular way to address forehead and brow wrinkling created by repetitive movements or that form when making certain facial expressions.
+More popularly known by their branded names, Botox and Dysport, neuromodulators are a very popular way to address forehead and brow wrinkling created by repetitive movements or that form when making certain facial expressions.
 Neuromodulators relax the treated muscles and therefore reduce the appearance of wrinkles.

 What are My Neuromodulator Options?

-Botox & Dysport
+Botox vs. Dysport

 Xeomin contains just one ingredient — botulinum toxin A— without any additives, making it the most purified product.
 Of the three neuromodulators, it’s the only one that does not require refrigeration due to the lack of additives in it.
 Manufactured by Merz Pharmaceuticals, Xeomin is approved by the FDA for the treatment of blepharospasm and cervical dystonia in adults, as well as the elimination of moderate to severe frown lines between the eyebrows.

 The effects of Xeomin can usually be seen within 5 days.
 Most people see improvement in their forehead lines as soon as the next day after their treatment.
 However, the final results are visible in up to 10 days.
 The effects of Xeomin also last a couple weeks longer than your Botox results, on average.
 Since Xeomin is a purified product, you are less likely to become resistant to it.

-What Skin Concerns Can They Treat?
+What Skin Concerns Can Neuromodulators Treat?

 Crossed or lazy eyes

-Downtime & Side Effects
+Downtime & Side Effects after Botox Treatment

 There is no downtime after Botox, Dysport, or Xeomin treatments.
 The most common side effect is the skin becoming raised and slightly red at the injection site.
 This will subside within a few hours and should not be terribly noticeable.
 Sensitivity will be increased, so you should protect your skin from too much sun exposure in addition to avoiding strenuous exercise.
-You should avoid rubbing or manipulating the areas for the next 24 hours for best results.
-On average, the effects from either product should last anywhere from three to six months.
+You should avoid rubbing or manipulating the areas for the next 24 hours for the best results.

-Schedule a Consultation
+Schedule a Consultation about Botox Near Detroit

 If you are interested in learning more about your neuromodulator options and if they are right for you, call the CosmedicDerm office today to schedule a consultation.
 Dr. Shauna Diggs and her staff are ready to offer you best-in-class medical and cosmetic care as Michigan’s leaders in comprehensive skin health and rejuvenation.
 These days, your options aren’t just limited to Botox Cosmetic, which is why people choose CosmedicDerm for the most personalized suggestions and the latest techniques and formulas for the best-looking complexion of their life.